The answer is probably.

 Triclosan is also added to certain clothes, cookware, furniture and toys to reduce or prevent bacterial contamination, but these products aren't regulated by the FDA.

 The ruling follows recent studies that have raised questions about whether triclosan is hazardous to human health.
 Research has shown that triclosan:

 - Might contribute to the development of antibiotic-resistant germs

 - Might be harmful to the immune system

 When you use a product containing triclosan, you can absorb a small amount through your skin or mouth.
-A 2008 study, which was designed to assess exposure to triclosan in a representative sample of U.S. children and adults, found triclosan in the urine of nearly 75 percent of those tested.
+A large 2008 study, which was designed to assess exposure to triclosan in a representative sample of U.S. children and adults, found triclosan in the urine of nearly 75 percent of those tested.

 See more Expert Answers